My frequent psychic visits made me realize I had the answers all along

-Some experiences I’ve had during my single years feel — even to me — to be a little bit of a rom-com cliché.
+Some experiences I’ve had during my single years feel—even to me—a little bit like rom-com clichés.
 Like the many times I walked into the offices of an expensive psychic, hoping she’d tell me that everything in my crazy love life was going to turn out just fine.
 Or the time I had my palm read at midnight after a really bad date.
 Or the time I went to see a medium so I could find out if my Aunt Ida had any wise words for me from beyond the grave (she did; I had to break up with the guy I was seeing).

 My on-off entanglement with psychics began when I saw one who was recommended to me by a co-worker.

 I was intrigued, because after her reading, my colleague seemed to possess an inner peace she didn’t have before.

 The psychic predicted that she was going to emigrate to another country with a man who had gorgeous blue eyes.
 Years on, the blue-eyed man never showed up (she did emigrate, though).
 At the time of her reading, my friend spoke so effusively of the psychic’s accuracy that about five other co-workers went to see the same psychic, whom we’ll call N.